-In this article, we take a look at the Panasonic NN-E281BMBPQ solo microwave provides 20 litres of capacity, 800w of power and is finished in a black exterior.
+In this article, we take a look at the Panasonic NN-E281BMBPQ solo microwave, which provides 20 litres of capacity, 800w of power and is finished in a sleek black exterior.

 The Daewoo KOR6N7RS is a stainless steel solo microwave providing 5 power levels, 800w of power and a 20 litre capacity.

 The Daewoo QT3 is a white and pink microwave, featuring a small 14 litre capacity, 600w of power, with 7 different power levels and a 10 inch turntable.

 Priced at around £60 is the Panasonic NN-E271WMBPQ, a 20 litre compact solo microwave, offering 800w of power, and finished in a crisp white exterior.

 The Daewoo KOR6N9RR is a red microwave, offering a modest 20 litres of capacity and 800w of power.
 Read on for more details.